 - Ski holidays with a view of the sea

-- The Cave of the Lakes: the surreal silence of underground water
+- The Cave of the Lakes

 - The historic tower of Petmezaion

-- Ancient plane trees at Planitero
+- The ancient plane trees at Planitero

 - The Aristarchos Telescope